daattali/beautiful-jekyll/_posts/2021-02-19-vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

   (XVM) feature which migrates virtual machines between vCenters and SSO domaines.

 ---
-Migrating virtual machines across vCenter instances has been a thing for several years now but it wasn't a straightforward process at first.
+Migrating virtual machines across vCenter instances has been a thing for several years now but it wasn't a straightforward process until advanced cross vcenter vmotion.
 After a while the Cross vCenter Workload Migration Utility fling was released in order to simplify the process and remove the need for enhanced linked mode.

 ### Advanced Cross vCenter vMotion (XVM)

 It is not often that a minor update is exciting but this time it certainly is!
-In the latest [vCenter 7.0 update 1c (7.0.1.00300)](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-vcenter-server-70u1c-release-notes.html){:target="_blank"} iteration, "_Advanced Cross vCenter vMotion_" (also called XVM) was finally embedded natively into the vSphere client.
+In the latest [vCenter 7.0 update 1c (7.0.1.00300)](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-vcenter-server-70u1c-release-notes.html) iteration, "_Advanced Cross vCenter vMotion_" (also called XVM) was finally embedded natively into the vSphere client.
 This feature simplifies a number of scenarios ranging from basic workload mobility to bulk migrations to a public cloud.

 * Does not depend on vCenter Enhanced Linked Mode or Hybrid Linked Mode
 * Works for both on-premise and cloud environments.